iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 and the access token) at once.
 This is handy if you suspect that your account security may have been compromised.

-## Configure your model training CI job
+## Configure your model training job

-You should define the following environment variables in your CI job:
+You should provide the following environment variables to your model training
+job:

 1.  `STUDIO_TOKEN`: The access token must be present in any request that sends data to the Iterative Studio ingestion endpoint.
 Requests with missing or incorrect access tokens are rejected with an appropriate HTTP error code and error message.

+    If you are running the experiment locally, you can set this environment variable when submitting the training job.

+    ```
+    $ STUDIO_TOKEN=**** dvc exp run
+    ```

-    A secure way to provide the access token is to create a [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+    If you are running the experiment as part of a CI job, a secure way to provide the access token is to create a
+    [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
     containing the value of the token, and use the secret in your CI job (see example below).